-In this new series, Wolf puts his keen eye on popular workout programs, shows you how they work and what are the pros and cons of each.
-We start off with a look at German Volume Training.
+A look at German Volume Training starts this new series, where Wolf puts his keen eye on popular workout programs, shows you how they work and what are the pros and cons of each.

 Commentary, Overview, Critique, Appraisal, Bashing…